-Thanksgiving is a reflection of our capacity of soul to appreciate God in our lives.
+Thanksgiving reflects the capacity of soul to appreciate what God does in our lives.

-It is surprising to find how much for which we can thank God if we just look around.
-God’s sustaining grace keeps us from illness, accident, etc. We should thank God for his providential care.
-Have you thanked God for sparing you from trial?
+It is surprising to find how much for which we can thank God if we look around.
+His sustaining grace keeps us from illness, accident, etc. We should thank God for His providential care.
+Have you thanked God for sparing you from a trial?

 It puzzles parents that their children are so ungrateful.
-However, we are just as ungrateful to God or maybe more so.
-We ask for God’s blessings on a ministry and never stop to thank him for blessing us.
-Someone may help us repair our house and we never thank them for it.
+However, we are just as ungrateful to God, or maybe more so.
+We ask for God’s blessings on a ministry and never stop to thank Him for blessing us.
+Someone may help us repair our house, but we never thank them.
 We rob ourselves of blessings by not thanking God for what he has done for us.